bengtssonpalme/MetaxaQR/README.md

 # MetaxaQR
 MetaxaQR: Accurate classification and curation of current and future DNA barcodes

-Version: 3.0 b1
+Version: 3.0 b3
 **NOTE THAT THIS IS A BETA VERSION OF METAXAQR!**

-Copyright (C) 2011-2022 Johan Bengtsson-Palme et al.
+Copyright (C) 2011-2024 Johan Bengtsson-Palme et al.

 Contact: Johan Bengtsson-Palme, johan.bengtsson-palme[at]microbiology.se

 A very quick installation guide follows below.

-Metaxa2 requires Perl, Python, HMMER3, Vsearch and MAFFT to function properly.
+MetaxaQR requires Perl, Python, HMMER3, Vsearch and MAFFT to function properly.
 Python is required for the MetaxaQR Database builder.

 1) Perl and Python usually installed on Unix-like systems by default.
 If not, it can be retrieved from http://www.perl.org/ and https://www.python.org/